linagora/james-project/src/site/markdown/server/manage-guice-distributed-james.md

 #### Configuring the retention time for the Deleted Messages Vault

 In order to configure the retention time for the Deleted Messages Vault, an administrator needs to perform fine configuration tunning as explained in [deletedMessageVault.properties](https://github.com/apache/james-project/blob/master/dockerfiles/run/guice/cassandra/destination/conf/deletedMessageVault.properties).
-Mails are not retained forever as you have to configure a retention period (by `retentionPeriod`) before using it (with one-year retention by default if not defined)
+Mails are not retained forever as you have to configure a retention period (by `retentionPeriod`) before using it (with one-year retention by default if not defined).

 ### Restore deleted messages after deletion